snowplow/data-models/README.md

 # Prerequisites

 These models are written in a format that is runnable via [SQL-runner][sql-runner] - available for download as a zip file from [Github Releases][sql-runner-github].
-The bigquery model requires >= v0.9.2, and the Snowflake model requires >= v0.9.3 of sql-runner.
+The BigQuery model requires >= v0.9.2, and the Snowflake model requires >= v0.9.3 of sql-runner.

 Those who don't wish to use sql-runner to run models can use the -t and -o flags of the run_config.sh script to output the pure sql for a model according to how it has been configured for sql-runner.